RAY1133/x-twitter_location_display/README.md

    - Select the folder and click "Select Folder" or "Open"

 5. **Verify Installation**
-   - You should see "X Location Display" appear in your extensions list
+   - You should see "X / Twitter Location Display" appear in your extensions list
    - Make sure the toggle is ON (blue)
    - You should see the extension icon in your Chrome toolbar